 (Body shape and physical characteristics)

 There are two recognisable types of Retriever.
 The slimmer, more athletic type is generally bred to work and should be a fit and agile dog.
 The other type is a slightly shorter, heavier dog favoured for showing.
 Bear this in mind when choosing your breeder and looking at the parents.
 Too much weight is harmful to a dog and prevents him having a good quality of life.
 Weighty dogs are also more prone to hip dysplasia.

-- Eye disease: Multi-focal retinal dysplasia (MRD) (litter screening); Hereditary cataract (HC) (annual testing); Progressive retinal atrophy (PRA) (annual testing) (gradual loss of vision); Goniodysgenesis/Primary glaucoma (G) (annual testing)
+- Eye disease: Multi-focal retinal dysplasia (MRD) (litter screening); Hereditary cataract (HC) (annual testing); Progressive retinal atrophy (PRA) (annual testing); Goniodysgenesis/Primary glaucoma (G) (annual testing)

-- Elbow dysplasia (malformation of the elbow joint causing pain and disability: (swollen, painful elbows and lameness) Score of parents should ideally be 0:0 or as low as possible.
-A common problem for this breed.
+- Elbow dysplasia: Score of parents should ideally be 0:0 or as low as possible.

 Estimated Breeding Values (EBVs) : EBVs for Hip and Elbow Dysplasia are available for this breed

 DogWellNet and IPFD Harmonisation of Genetic Testing for Dogs (HGTD)

 - Progressive Retinal Atrophy (PRA prcd)